paulinho-16/MEIC-ASSO/docs/groupMaking.md

 **Solution:**

-Reply with an error code in the response message that indicates and classifies the fault in a simple, machine-readable way (i.e., either an integer or a string constant).
+Reply with an error code in the response message that indicates and classifies the fault in a simple, machine-readable way.
 In addition, add a textual description of the error for the API client stakeholders (which could be developers and/or end users such as administrators).

 **Consequences:**